 To maximize the number of critical trials, we adjusted the proportion of old vs. new trials and the ratio of low- high- and no-reward trials.
 Across 200 experimental trials, we used a 3:2 ratio between old and new trials (120 old: 80 new).
-For reward colors, we used a 3:3:2 ratio between low-, high-, and no-reward trials (75 high-value: 75 low-value: 50 no-reward:).
+For reward colors, we used a 3:3:2 ratio between low-, high-, and no-reward trials (75 high-value: 75 low-value: 50 no-reward).
 For old trials, there were an equal proportion of targets in the 1st, 2nd, and 3rd serial positions.
 For color trials, there were also an equal proportion of colored items in the 1st, 2nd, and 3rd serial positions. (needs review for clarification – talk about proportion of trials or the actual number of trials for each category and combination)

 After the three to-be-remembered items were presented, a test item was presented for 2500 ms or until participant response.
-Participants were prompted to press “Z” if the test item was an old item previously presented in the list or press “M” if the test item was a new item that was not presented in the list.
+Participants were prompted to press “Z” if the test item was an old item previously presented in the list or “M” if the test item was a new item that was not presented in the list.
 After each response, feedback was displayed for 1500 ms with “Correct” for correct responses or “Miss” for wrong or late responses.
 However, unlike the training phase, participants did not receive any points.
-Therefore, any the color of any list items were no longer relevant in this phase.
+Again, the color of any list items were no longer relevant in this phase.

 Participants completed 10 practice trials with the option to repeat before moving to the experimental trials.
 Participants completed 200 experimental trials divided in 4 blocks.
-In-between blocks, participants were given a 30-second break screen that reported overall accuracy.
+Between blocks, participants were given a 30-second break screen that reported overall accuracy.

 Posttest questionnaire.